microsoft/FactoryOrchestrator/README.md

 Learn more about this tool and how to use it by reading the [documentation here](https://microsoft.github.io/FactoryOrchestrator/).

-The [getting started](https://microsoft.github.io/FactoryOrchestrator/get-started-with-factory-orchestrator/) page would be a great place to go once you've built the binaries for the project.
+The [getting started](https://microsoft.github.io/FactoryOrchestrator/get-started-with-factory-orchestrator/) page is a great place to go once you've built the binaries for the project.

 ## **Factory Orchestrator consists of the following projects:**